 Sometimes, animation is absolutely key to getting across the true feel of a movie.
 From simply targeting kids to carrying off incredibly complex, unbuildable objects through the art of full-blown CGI, film animation has produced an incredible number of landmark moments, and for a range of hugely different reasons.

-Here, we’re taking a look at four times that traditional animation has been placed alongside, or literally on top of, live action – and have made for unforgettable scenes.
-They may not be the most complex, or even groundbreaking, moments committed to the silver screen, but they’re by far some of the most memorable
+Here, we’re taking a look at four times that traditional animation has been placed alongside, or literally on top of, live action… And made for unforgettable scenes.
+They may not be the most complex, or even groundbreaking, moments committed to the silver screen.
+But they’re by far some of the most memorable.

 Kill Bill Vol. 1 (2003): O-Ren Ishii’s back story

 As far as character development goes, Quentin Tarantino is one of the masters of giving you everything you need to understand both protagonists and antagonists in a matter of seconds.
 A crash course in this was dispensed halfway through Kill Bill: Volume 1, when Lucy Liu’s “Cottonmouth” – real name O-Ren Ishii – is introduced to us all.

 Her steely-eyed demeanour is so much easier to understand through traditional anime means, as she sees her parents brutally murdered by Yakuza as she cowers under their bed.
 What’s more, the gruesome sequence provides the perfect introduction to the movie’s landmark sequence.
 That is, the yellow-tracksuited Bride cutting her way through O-Ren’s Crazy 88 in a similarly cartoonish fashion.

 Willy Wonka & the Chocolate Factory (1971): The Oompa Loompa music videos